mirror of

 not it installs everything (including tea itself) to a temporary sandbox

-thats gone when the script completes.
+that’s gone when the script completes.

 [developer environment]: /using-tea/developer-environments.md